petros-d/docs/docs/add-users.md

 ## Overview

 As a Workspace Admin, you can add users with Astronomer Cloud accounts to your Workspace.
-From here, you can grant them a role with permissions to complete certain actions across the Workspace.
+From here, you can grant them a role with permissions for specific actions across the Workspace.

 This guide provides steps for adding a user to an Astronomer Workspace.